lingtalfi/bashmanager/doc/bash_manager.eng.gh.txt

 Tip: You don't have to create this structure by hand, the Bash manager framework provides an utility
-    called utils/new_home.sh that creates this structure for you.
+    in code/utils/new_home.sh that creates this structure for you.